-As part of our initial stockholder outreach in 2022 and early 2023, we contacted our top 33 stockholders, representing more than 53% of our outstanding shares of common stock.
-We ultimately spoke with 11 stockholders representing approximately 31% of our outstanding shares of common stock, including at least 5 institutions that voted "AGAINST" our Say-on-Pay proposal last year.
-A key component of the 2022/23 outreach was in response to our failed Say on Pay vote in 2022 and we wanted to receive feedback from our top investors on how they voted their shares and why.
+As part of our stockholder outreach in 2023 and early 2024, we contacted our top 38 stockholders, representing approximately 50% of our outstanding shares of common stock.
+We ultimately spoke with nine stockholders representing approximately 23% of our outstanding shares of common stock.
+A key component of the 2023/24 outreach was to discuss changes to our executive compensation program with our top stockholders in light of the failed say on pay vote in 2022.
+In response to investor feedback, we made significant changes to our 2023 executive compensation program as discussed below under "Fiscal 2023 Compensation Highlights."